 He has also been designated as “Peru’s Living Human Treasure” and any fan of tapestry must not miss this museum.
 See more at https://www.museomaximolaura.com/

 Address: Santa Catalina Ancha 304, Cusco

 Officially called ‘Museo y Catacumbas Del Convento San Francisco de Asis Del Cusco’, the church-turned-museum is an unassuming but surprisingly fascinating museum with ornate decorations and artwork depicting the life of Saint Francisco.
 It also houses the third largest painting in the world.

-Included in the entrance fee of PEN $5 is an informative and highly raved-about guided tour of the complex.
-The highlight is the visit to the catacombs, although as of September 2017, the catacombs are closed for visit.
-More information can be found here: http://www.museocatacumbascusco.com/
+Included in the entrance fee of PEN $15 is an informative and highly raved-about guided tour of the complex.
+The highlight is the visit to the catacombs and a bell tower with great views.

 Address: Plaza San Fransico